vanzin/jEdit/README.SRC.txt

  If all necessary tools are installed and set up, you can use ant with a couple of targets.
  The default target if you just run "ant" is "build", like running "ant build".

+ - retrieve            retrieve the dependencies retrieves almost all dependencies needed for building jEdit, only InnoSetup for the windows installer and wine, if InnoSetup should be run on *nix or Mac OS X, have to be installed and configured in build.properties manually.

  - build               build the jEdit JAR-file with full debug-information builds jEdit in the build-folder, configured in build.properties,